uray-lu/shipping-stock-analysis/README.md

 >>> python main.py
 ```

-Your All figures will all be stored in folder name 'Plot' by categories
+Your All figures will all be stored in folder name 'Plot' by categories.

-Your Raw data will collected by Yahoo API and stored in folder name 'Data'
+Your Raw data will collected by Yahoo API and stored in folder name 'Data'.

-Your Model AIC will be stored in folder 'Model'>> 'Model record'
+Your Model AIC will be stored in folder 'Model'>> 'Model record'.